att/rcloud/doc/1.3/guidoc/doc.md

 RCloud supports Lucene's feature-rich query parser syntax for more complex searches.
 Features include wildcard, fuzzy, and proximity searches, boolean operators, grouping, and much more.

-Please see the [official query parser syntax documentation](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html) for more information.
+Please see the [Official query parser syntax documentation](http://lucene.apache.org/core/2_9_4/queryparsersyntax.html) for more information.

 [Top](#TOP)